michaelliebman/troubleshooting-moip/troubleshooting-moip.md

 their way up.
 Kurose and Ross take the rare, opposite approach of starting with the application layer and working down.
 This can be more relatable to new network engineers.
 (Note that this most recent edition is only available as a physical or digital rental or a digital purchase.)
+Older editions are available used, and I've learned something from every edition I've looked at.

 :::